Aashishsharma/Learnings/RDBMS/RDBMS.md

 from student s
 where s.sturank1 < 3
 );
--- nut in where cluase s.sturank1 column not found, since it is an alias in the select clause and -- select clause is executed after where clause, hence wrap the output in a subqeury -- and use this query in form clause and in outside query we can apply sin.sturank1 < 3 condition
+-- but in where cluase s.sturank1 column not found, since it is an alias in the select clause and -- select clause is executed after where clause, hence wrap the output in a subqeury -- and use this query in form clause and in outside query we can apply sin.sturank1 < 3 condition
 ```